 Are they simply blood-related so you force a relationship because they have a specific title, like mother or brother?
 An organic relationship will crumble when it's laced with toxicity, just like an organic plant.

 It's hard to pin this down to a simple blog post, but let me just say that relationships are the essence of our human lives, and they don't live by titles.
 Boss, friend, relative or neighbor means nothing.
 What matters is that powerful connection you create.

 Want to ensure YOU are not the toxic person?
-If you’d like to learn more about your beautiful strengths and potential weaknesses and triggers for toxicity, read more about the Namaste Personality Profile here.
+If you'd like to learn more about your beautiful strengths as well as potential weaknesses and triggers for toxicity, read more about the Namaste Personality Profile here.

 How do you manage the unhealthy relationships in your life, and how do you ensure you can love them without letting their reality become yours?